Lewis and Clark's Columbia River

 Click image to enlarge

-A stairwell and trail to Youngs Creek Falls is at the east end of the Shepperd's Dell Bridge.
-The falls is a tiered falls nearly 300 feet in total length, with 5 drops.
+A stairwell and trail to Young Creek Falls is at the east end of the Shepperds Dell Bridge.
+The falls is a tiered falls nearly 300 feet in total length, with five drops.
 Most of the falls is not visible from the Shepperds Dell turnout on the Historic Columbia River Highway.
 Youngs Creek Falls is one of the many falls in the Columbia River Gorge which can be seen along the highway.

-Image, 2004, Youngs Creek Falls, click to enlarge
+Image, 2004, Young Creek Falls, click to enlarge

 Click image to enlarge

-Image, 2005, Youngs Creek Falls, click to enlarge
+Image, 2005, Young Creek Falls, click to enlarge

 Click image to enlarge

-Gene and Riley, Youngs Creek Falls.
+Gene and Riley, Young Creek Falls.
 Image taken March 6, 2005.

 Click image to enlarge

-Image, 2005, Youngs Creek as seen from Crown Point, click to enlarge
+Image, 2005, Crown Point from Shepperds Dell Bridge, click to enlarge

 Click image to enlarge